LimePoint/opschain/docs/running_a_complex_change.md

 Navigate to the project's Git repository and fetch the latest code.

-_Note: Ensure you to return to the opschain-release directory before running further commands._
+_Note: Ensure you return to the opschain-release directory before running further commands._
 ```bash
 $ cd opschain_project_git_repos/production/$project_id
 $ git fetch